 North Carolina Adoption Laws

 Adoption procedures can be daunting.
-In North Carolina, the Clerk of the Court acts as the judge.
-Either, the adoptee or the adoptive parents must have lived in the state of North Carolina for at least six month prior to the filing of a petition to adopt by the adoptive parents.
-If the adoption is an agency adoption, the agency must have legal custody of the adoptee if either of the prior two requirements are not applicable.
+In North Carolina, the clerk of the court acts as the judge.
+Either, the adoptee or the adoptive parents must have lived in the state of North Carolina for at least six months prior to the filing of a petition to adopt by the adoptive parents.
+If the adoption is an agency adoption, the agency must have legal custody of the adoptee if either of the prior two requirements is not applicable.

 If you are seeking to adopt a stepchild or a child who is the subject of a petition to terminate parental rights, you should consult Jamie Vavonese to either handle the adoption or to advise you as to the consequences of the adoption.
-There are a multitude of consequences related to adoption with respect to your estate assets and your other children.
-Therefore it is recommended that you first contact an attorney before proceeding with any type of adoption.
+There is a multitude of consequences related to adoption with respect to your estate assets and your other children.
+Therefore, it is recommended that you first contact an attorney before proceeding with any type of adoption.
 Call Jamie at 919-833-7454.